Crime in Spain: Background level of crime against tourists

 The US Department of State's Bureau of Consular Affairs advised travellers in 2011 that Spain had a "moderate rate of crime".
 Street crimes against tourists occur in the principal tourist areas.
 Madrid and Barcelona, in particular, report incidents of "pick-pocketing, mugging, and occasional violent attacks".
 In Madrid, incidents have been reported in "all major tourist areas, including the area near the Prado Museum, near Atocha train station, in Retiro Park, in areas of old Madrid including near the Royal Palace, and in Plaza Mayor".
 In Barcelona, the largest number of incidents reported also occurred in major tourist areas.

 In 2019, the Embassy of the United States in Spain issued a warning to its nationals against the increasing violent crime in Barcelona.
 The embassy highlighted crimes, which were recently committed in the most popular tourist places, such as, the theft of jewelry, money and watches.
 These offenses have physically harmed the victims in some cases.

 Violence against women

 Spain has specific a gender-based violence law with its own courts.
 In 20 years they have dealt with 2 million complaints and convicted 700,000 people.

 Since 2003 the Spanish government has been counting gender violence murders, by December 2022 they had reached 1,183 murders.
 With an annual number between 43 (2021) and 76 (2008) murders a year.

+Corruption

+Corruption in Spain is a major concern, with Transparency International's 2013 Global Corruption Barometer showing that surveyed households consider political parties, Parliament, and the judiciary to be the most corrupt institutions.
+In fact, the Spanish population ranks corruption as their second-biggest problem, eclipsed only by unemployment.
+According to Politico, 1378 officials were prosecuted for corruption between July 2015 and September 2016.